The pH of Propylene Glycol in Water: Understanding the Importance for Heating Systems

 To ensure the proper maintenance of a heating system using propylene glycol, it is essential to regularly monitor the concentration of the glycol, test its properties, and follow the manufacturer’s guidelines for maintenance.
 Additionally, consulting with professionals for a comprehensive assessment of the heating system’s condition can help identify and address any pH-related issues.

-See also The pH of Tap Water in Honolulu, USA
+See also The pH of Distilled Water with HCl

 Flushing and Cleaning the Heating System